jgehrcke/goeffel/README.md

 For a list of the currently supported metrics see [below](#measurands).

+## Highlights

+- Comes with a data plotting tool separate from the data acquisition program.
+- High sampling rate: the default sampling interval of `0.5 s` makes narrow spikes visible.
+- Values measurement correctness highly (see [technical notes](#technical-notes)).
+- Values interoperability: data files can be read with any HDF5 reader such as with [pandas.read_hdf()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_hdf.html), or with [PyTables](https://www.pytables.org).
+See [tips and tricks](#tips-and-tricks).
+- Can monitor a program subject to process ID changes (for longevity experiments where the monitored process may occasionally restart).
+- Can run indefinitely, with predictable disk space requirements (output file rotation and retention policy).
+- Keeps your data organized: the time series data is written into a structured [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file annotated with metadata (including program invocation time, system hostname, a custom label, the Goeffel software version, and others).

 The name, [Göffel](https://de.wikipedia.org/wiki/Essbesteck#Mischformen), is German for [spork](https://en.wikipedia.org/wiki/Spork):

 ![image of a spork](docs/figs/spork.jpg?raw=true "image of spork / Göffel")

 Convenient, right?

-## Highlights

-- High sampling rate: the default sampling interval of `0.5 s` makes narrow spikes visible.
-- Can monitor a program subject to process ID changes (for longevity experiments where the monitored process occasionally restarts, for instance as of fail-over scenarios).
-- Can run indefinitely.
-Has predictable disk space requirements (output file rotation and retention policy).
-- Keeps your data organized: the time series data is written into a structured [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file annotated with relevant metadata (also including program invocation time, system hostname, a custom label, the Goeffel software version, and others).
-- Interoperability: output files can be read with any HDF5 reader such as [PyTables](https://www.pytables.org) and especially with [pandas.read_hdf()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_hdf.html).
-See [tips and tricks](#tips-and-tricks).
-- Values measurement correctness very highly (see [technical notes](#technical-notes)).
-- Comes with a data plotting tool separate from the data acquisition program.

 # Download & installation